In one of the last tests of my camera, I would like to share with you the night photography possibilities in this tool.

 However, in my opinion, using the HDR during dark conditions is slightly different.
 First of all, the same as during the day you have to adjust your HDR value properly, otherwise your photo will look like a painted sketch.
 The night lights are weaker than daylight, thus your exposure time is longer and you have much more light sources at all, not mainly 1 or 2 like during the day.

 If you are planning to use HDR take into account 3 basic situations (Pic.22):

 1) You – Object – Light – you are going to take a photo of an object, which is covered by the light beyond.
 You can use HDR medium level only.

-2) You – Light – Object – when you are going to capture something, which is outside the light beyond is essential to use extra high HDR level.
+2) You – Light – Object – when you are going to capture something, which is outside the light beyond is essential to use an extra high HDR level.

 Now you can see the examples (Pic.23-27).

-There is a different situation too, like in Pic.28, where the light source is behind the photographer and main objects are very bright but the background is almost completely dark.
-In this case, you need to put extra high HDR level also.
+There is a different situation too, like in Pic.28, where the light source is behind the photographer and the main objects are very bright but the background is almost completely dark.
+In this case, you need to put an extra high HDR level also.

 5. RAW Images

 You can take the RAW images and make various modifications to them the same as during daylight photography.
 Read more here.